ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 Don Tapscott explains this really well in summer 2016's TED Talk [How the blockchain is changing money and business](https://youtu.be/og7PCYlDYsU?t=849).
 Of course, blockchain technology is still in its early stages.
 It's not even sure whether the technology will last.
-Although these statements are purely hypothetical, I find much food for thought in them.
+Although these statements are purely hypothetical, we find much food for thought in them.

 <div class="row" style="margin: 0 auto 2.5rem auto; width: 66%; padding: 0;">
   <div class="col-md-offset-3 col-md-6" style="padding: 0;">